Out of My Mind (novel)

-Out of My Mind is a 2010 novel by Sharon M. Draper, a New York Times bestselling author.
+Out of My Mind is a book written by Sharon M. Draper, a New York Times bestselling author.
 The book is recommended for ages 10–14 and for grades 5–8.
 The story was written in first person, featuring Melody Brooks, a girl with cerebral palsy.
+The novel discusses themes of inclusion and ableism.
+It has been widely used in classrooms for its recognition of diverse forms of intelligence and portrayal of disability.
+The novel was adapted into a film that premiered in 2024 and is now available on Disney+.